dinayrore/quality-assistance/Ruby/print/README.md

     image_back = "image_back.pdf"
 ```

   2. PDF - this is the final product with names, addresses, and images that match those set in your text file.
+This file should be placed in the qa_files directory prior to test script execution.

   3. Proofs - PDFs of the images used to create the final product PDF.
 All PDF proofs should be uploaded into the proofs folder prior to test script execution.